-Add the flour mixture mixture in three batches alternating with the milk mixture.
+- Add the flour mixture in three batches alternating with the milk mixture.
 Making sure you start and end with the flour mixture.
 Do not overmix, just beat until combined.

-Pour batter into bundt pan.
-Bake at 350F for about 60 minutes or until the a skewer inserted in the center comes out clean.
+- Pour batter into bundt pan.
+Bake at 350F for about 60 minutes or until a skewer inserted in the center comes out clean.

 For the Candied Nuts